-Since the art installation Seven Magic Mountains appeared in 2016, it has welcomed at least 2 million visitors.
+Since the art installation Seven Magic Mountains appeared in 2016, the Nevada art installation Seven Magic Mountains has attracted millions of visitors.

 About 10 miles south of Henderson, Nevada, along the busy highway for long-haul truckers known as I-15, a different kind of roadside stop has emerged: seven neon-bright towers of stacked boulders, like cairns left by giant hikers in an empty desert.
 Since the art installation Seven Magic Mountains appeared in 2016, it has welcomed at least 2 million visitors.